 Harrison Lake is located under 2 hours from Vancouver at Harrison Hot Springs.
 While it is glacier fed and quite cold even in the summer, it is still a popular place to not only swim, but to boat, paddle board and visit Canada’s Largest Inflatable Water Park!

 Harrison Lake is the largest lake in the southern Coast Mountains of Canada.
+There are so many things to do in Harrison Hot Springs.
 It is about 60 km in length and at its widest almost 9 km across.
 The lake can be accessed by road or by boat at many points.

 Harrison Lake Beach at Harrison Hot Springs Village